 3. Secure Plastic Dishes: For users who use plastic dishes in houses, we advise to wash them separately in a dishwasher and not with stainless steel dishes because otherwise, a strong water spray during the cleaning cycle may slip them off and throw them into the heating element and they could ultimately melt and damage the dishwasher and put you at a major fire accidental risk at home.

-(The following is a guest post by Rapid Appliance Repair, located in Whitby, Ontario, Canada)
+(The following is a guest post by Appliance Repair Express, located in Whitby, Ontario, Canada)

 4. Avoid Nesting of Forks and Spoons: On how to properly load a dishwasher, you must make sure that you don’t put all the forks and spoons together in the same rack, as it can create a mess during the wash cycle.
 A good idea here is to place some of them with handles facing the mouth of the other ones so that they don’t get entangled during the wash cycle.